awsdocs/amazon-transcribe-developer-guide/doc_source/conversation-diarization-streaming-med.md

 For more information on setting up an HTTP/2 stream to transcribe a medical conversation, see [Streaming request](how-streaming-med.md#streaming-med-request)\.

-## Identifying speakers in a WebSocket request<a name="conversation-diarization-med-websocket"></a>
+## Enabling speaker partitioning in a WebSocket request<a name="conversation-diarization-med-websocket"></a>

-To identify speakers in WebSocket streams with the API, use the following format to create a pre\-signed URI to start a WebSocket request and set `show-speaker-label` to `true`\.
+To partition speakers in WebSocket streams with the API, use the following format to create a pre\-signed URI to start a WebSocket request and set `show-speaker-label` to `true`\.

 ```
 GET wss://transcribestreaming.us-west-2.amazonaws.com:8443/medical-stream-transcription-websocket